ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JSONQuery/readme.md

 ## Future work

 - [ ] Lint the code and clean up.
+- [ ] Make this a class definition.
 - [ ] Rework example cases in GitHub repo to be up-to-date with current revisions.
 - [ ] Provide better demo usage cases.
 - [ ] Tie this to the list_of_xs_sorter.